 Tonight I’m writing a review for the 1981 film, Mommy Dearest.
 My mother and I had a girls shopping day, followed by movie night on Halloween.
 As normal, we struggled to find a movie to watch.
-My mother searched and searched, and I quipped in with my stupid, insane, impossible ideas.
+My mother searched and searched, and I quipped in with my stupid ideas.
 “The Shining!
 Friday The 13th!
 Halloween!
 It!
 Christine!
 The Mist!
 The Ring!
 Pet Semetary!”
 I yelled as we passed each movie.
 “It’s Halloween, we need to watch a horror movie.”
 I reasoned.
-While my mother agreed with my reasoning, she surprisingly said no (That’s me being sarcastic).
-We yet again stumbled upon Mommy Dearest.
+While my mother agreed with my reasoning, she unsurprisingly said no. We yet again stumbled upon Mommy Dearest.

 “Oh, everyone in school was obsessed with that movie.
 Even I was.
 All the girls loved it.”
 My mother told me for the third time.
 “Well, can’t find anything else.
 Worth a shot.”
 I answered.
 Here’s my professional opinion: If you can’t find anything, you are better off just not watching anything than watching Mommy Dearest.